 Transform your parenting.
 Our book Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges is out now.

-– Michelle Pate is a Hand in Hand Certified Instructor and Consultant.
-You can connect with Michelle on Facebook.
+– Michelle Hartop is a Certified Hand in Hand Instructor and Consultant.
+You can connect with her by email at email@example.com or on Facebook.